lanisalt/digital-writing-folio/exercises.md

 [My coding playground](https://github.com/lanisalt/coding-playground)

 <p>
-This week, we began coding in Glitch - I was correct in assuming that it would be a learning curve!
+This week, we began coding in Glitch - I was correct in assuming that it would be a learning curve.
 For the coding playground we're working on, a lot of the content we included was stuff that we had already written.
 I decided to theme my coding playground around Taylor Swift's 2019 album 'Lover', as It started to feel a lot like a personal anthology of mundane, ordinary expressions of my own experiences with different types of love (romantic, family, personal, etc.) through notes app entries, search history and messages.
 I liked this concept a lot, but executing it in a new medium was tricky and hard to wrap my head around at first.
 Eventually, however, I managed to smooth out the syntax errors and difficulties I was having, and it coding slowly became a little less intimidating the more I got used to the language and learnt to navigate the lines of code.
 My favourite part of this exercise was the Google search option, as I was able to sneak in some easter eggs about my interests, the things I love, etc. In a really straightforward, but also hidden way.
 </p>